Dr. David L. Downie

 o: Donnarumma Hall Rm 217

-David Leonard Downie is Director of Environmental Studies and Associate Professor of Politics at Fairfield University.
+David Leonard Downie is Associate Professor of Politics and Environmental Studies at Fairfield University.
+He has also taught recently at Columbia University, as Adjunct Professor of International and Public Affairs, where he taught courses in environmental politics from 1994-2008.
 Dr. Downie's research focuses on the creation, content, and implementation of national and international environmental policy.
 Professor Downie received his B.A Degree from Duke University and his Ph.D. in Political Science from the University of North Carolina.
-Dr. Downie also currently serves as an Adjunct Research Scholar at Columbia University’s Earth Institute.
+In addition

 Prior to joining Fairfield University in 2008, Dr. Downie taught courses in environmental politics at Columbia University from 1994-2008.
 While at Columbia he also served as Director of the Global Roundtable on Climate Change (2004-2008), Associate Director of the Graduate Program in Climate and Society (2004-2008), Director of the Earth Institute Fellows Program (2002-2004), and Director of Environmental Policy Studies (MIA program) at the School of International and Public Affairs (1994-2000), and among other activities.
 He lives in Fairfield with his wife and children and enjoys live music, skiing, scuba diving, and Frisbee golf.